Great Replacement conspiracy theory: France

 In 2015, Guillaume Faye gave a speech at the Swedish Army Museum in Stockholm, in which he claimed there were three societal things being used against Europeans to carry out a supposed Great Replacement: abortion, homosexuality and immigration.
 He asserted that Muslims were replacing white people by using birthrates as a demographic weapon.

-In June 2017, a BuzzFeed investigation revealed three National Front candidates subscribing to the conspiracy theory ahead of the legislative elections.
+In June 2017, a BuzzFeed News investigation revealed three National Front candidates subscribing to the conspiracy theory ahead of the legislative elections.
 These included Senator Stéphane Ravier's personal assistant, who claimed the Great Replacement had already started in France.
 Publishing an image of blonde girl next to the caption "Say no to white genocide", Ravier's aide politically charged the concept further, writing "the National Front or the invasion".

 By September 2018, in a meeting at Fréjus, Marine Le Pen closely echoed Great Replacement rhetoric.
 Speaking of France, she declared that "never in the history of mankind, have we seen a society that organizes an irreversible submersion" that would eventually cause French society to "disappear by dilution or substitution, its culture and way of life".
+Following the Christchurch mosque shootings, Le Pen falsely denied knowledge of the theory.

 Former National Assembly delegate Marion Maréchal, who is a junior member of the political Le Pen family, is also a proponent of the theory.
-In March 2019, in a trip to the U.S., Maréchal evoked the theory, stating "I don't want France to become a land of Islam".
+In March 2019, in a trip to the US, Maréchal evoked the theory, stating "I don't want France to become a land of Islam".
 Insisting that the Great Replacement was "not absurd", she declared the "indigenous French" people, apparently in danger of being a minority by 2040, now wanted their "country back".